 After you have been involved in a motor vehicle accident, your priority is to ensure you see medical evaluation and treatment.
-Even if you think you are not hurt or if you’re not experiencing pain immediately after an accident, you must undergo a medical evaluation.
-After an accident, we are usually frightened and in shock, as we try to understand and process what had occurred.
+Even if you think you are not hurt or not experiencing pain immediately after an accident, you must undergo a medical evaluation.
+After an accident, we are usually frightened and in shock as we try to understand and process what had occurred.
 In many instances, It could take hours or even days before you start to feel the pain of your injuries.

 Serious injuries might not be immediately apparent.
 Take concussions as an example.
 If you suffer a severe concussion, the symptoms will be immediate.
 You will suffer from dizziness, blurred vision, memory loss, or you may lose consciousness.
 If you have a mild concussion, however, the symptoms might not be evident for several days.

 Seek Medical Attention Immediately

 While your first thought after an accident should not be that you have to call your lawyer, you should prepare for the possibility of needing to make a call for a consultation.
 If you are seriously injured, it is highly recommended to be examined by a physician immediately.
 If you can remain at the accident scene, you should take as many photographs as you can and even get the names and phone numbers of the witnesses.
 You must make sure that you obtain a copy of the paperwork from the police officer.
 You should also follow up with the police department and obtain a copy of the police report when it is available.

 Keep a Journal of Everything You Do and Everyone You Speak With Regarding the Accident